 The Service Provider accepts no liability in the event of theft or damage caused to any kind of items or property (personal effects, hand luggage, equipment, etc.) belonging to the Customer or which are entrusted to it.
 The Service Provider will invoice the Customer for any theft or damage to property or real property caused at the venue where the service is provided by the Customer or one of its attendees.
 In the event of failure to fulfil its contractual obligations, the Service Provider may not reimburse more than 100% of the service ordered.
 The Service Provider represents that it has taken out insurance with a reputedly solvent company covering its civil operating liability for up to 8 million euros, and notably in the event of food poisoning.

 Article 9 – Force majeure

-The Service Provider or the Customer reserves the option of cancelling a service in the case of a force majeure event (fire, explosion, attack, natural disaster, flood, administrative restrictions, etc.).
+The Service Provider or the Customer reserves the right to cancel a Service on the occurrence of a force majeure event (fire, explosion, attack, natural disaster, administrative restrictions, etc.).
 Any event, such as a pandemic, that meets the criteria of force majeure and significantly affects the performance of the Services ordered or the performance of the contract in order to comply with the health control measures put in place by the French government authorities shall be considered to be a case of force majeure.
 In such circumstances, the sums paid by the Customer will be refunded without the Customer being entitled to any additional compensation.

-Under Article L .221-28(12) of the Consumer Code, the Customer may not exercise the right of withdrawal for the provision of catering services and leisure activities which must be supplied on a specified date or during a specified period.
+Under Article L. 221-28(12) of the French Consumer Code, the Customer may not exercise the right to cancel after a cooling-off period as regards provision of catering services and leisure activities which must be supplied on a specified date or during a specified period.